runvnc/tinyvillage/index.md

 The advantage of this is that it takes less initial investment and is easier to incrementally scale up as you go.

 I propose that we move our human development and zoning towards a similar horizontal scaling architecture.
 Instead of putting all of our giant suburban houses in giant suburbs separated by miles from massive agricultural spaces and separate from massive office and industrial areas, lets create smaller self-contained units for everything.
-So we can have tiny houses, and near them the supporting tiny agriculture and tiny offices and tiny retaili places.
+So we can have tiny houses, and near them the supporting tiny agriculture and tiny offices and tiny retail places.

 ## Goals